Skip to main content Skip to navigation

 • Implement stringent data protection measures to protect customer information when it is shared across various platforms, preventing breaches and misuse.

-• Regularly review and update practices to adhere to new regulatory requirements related to open banking and financial crime prevention.
+• Regularly review and update practices to comply with new regulatory requirements on open banking and financial crime prevention.

 • Work with other institutions, regulators, and technology providers to share insights and strategies, improving the collective ability to manage risks and protect consumers.